euijae/euijae/README.md

 ## Hi there 👋

 I'm Euijae, a senior software engineer at Nike who loves to build algorithms and systems that operate at scale.
 I am also passionate about searching, sorting, image processing, and solving complex problems in mathematical analysis.
 I'm a sneakerhead.
 If you know it, you know it.
-You're very welcome.

 ## Skills